payamparvizi/adaptive_optics_gym/README.md

 ### Pytorch

 To develop our Reinforcement Learning algorithms, we employed the PyTorch framework, which is a machine learning framework built on the Torch library.
+In this work, pytorch==1.12.1 version is used.

 ### Other dependencies
 fsdf